 Many organizations have discovered the value of mobile technology used in training employees.
 Thanks to smartphones, most people are connected to the Internet 24x7, which makes the idea of "just-in-time training" appealing to many employees who want to have access to instruction, without having to submit a help ticket or wait for assistance.
 Just-in-time training uses the "always-on" nature of connected mobile devices, so if an employee has a question about a specific issue, they can connect to a live trainer instantaneously through an app on their phone.
 These apps can often integrate with the phone’s native features (e.g., camera) to make diagnosing issues much simpler.

 Start Leveraging Technology in Your Organization

-Now that you've learned about technology used in training employees, it's time to start implementing these solutions.
+Now that you've learned about the ways to train employees using technology, it's time to start implementing these solutions.
 If you'd like assistance with your training technologies, get in touch with Dataprise.

 Learn More about IT Professional Services with Dataprise